Saitama (One-Punch Man): Casting

 Max Mittelman voices Saitama in the anime's English dub.

 Saitama is voiced by Makoto Furukawa in the Japanese version and by Max Mittelman in the English dub.
 Furukawa first learned of the series thanks to a friend who had the manga.
-He felt that the story, in which each episode is completed in a short number of episodes, and that Saitama always finishes with a quick blow to defeat the enemy at the end, is simple yet very interesting.
+He felt that the story, in which each arc is completed in a short number of episodes, and that Saitama always finishes with a quick blow to defeat the enemy at the end, is simple yet very interesting.
 Additionally, his first impression of Saitama was so strong that he was worried about whether he would be able to play it.
 He was surprised that he was really the strongest hero because the gap between his daily life and fighting was appealing.
 Furukawa called him "complex" due to his lack of motivation and not being attentive enough while his chores are part of what make him charm which made him relatable.
 The actor explained that Saitama has two different tone based on the scenes he is involved making him both cool and uncool.

 Mittelman was attracted by the series' first episode and found hilarious how Saitama dresses in contrast to the menacing villains.
 In getting the role, he wanted to make sure he got appropriate balance between being bored but not lazy and "a little detached".
 He expressed difficulties in emulating Furukawa, claiming his performance would come as "crazy" due to the differences between the Japanese and the English versions.